-The predecessor of the Cultural Relics Museum is the Cultural Relics Exhibition Hall of the History Department.
-Since the history department’s establishment, it has paid attention to the teaching of physical objects.
-At that time, in order to cooperate with the teaching of ancient Chinese history, it first made models such as Peking Man skulls, and gradually collected some cultural relics specimens.
-In 1956, a cultural relic exhibition hall was officially set up in the teaching building of Henan University.
-From 1956 to 1965 was the collection accumulation period of the cultural relic exhibition hall, which mainly collected various cultural relics, human bones, pottery pieces, models and other teaching specimens, and set up full-time custodians and receptionists.
-During the China Cultural Revolution, some collections were destroyed.
+The predecessor of the Cultural Relic Museum of the School of History and Culture is the Cultural Relics Exhibition Hall of the History Department.
+Since the History Department’s establishment, it has paid attention to the use of physical objects in teaching activities.
+At that time, in order to cooperate with teaching classes about ancient Chinese history, the department first made scale models such as Peking Man skulls, and so on.
+And it gradually collected some cultural relics specimens.
+In 1956, a cultural relic exhibition hall was officially set up inside the teaching building of Henan University.
+From 1956 to 1965, when it was a period during which collections displayed in cultural relic exhibition hall began to accumulate, and the cultural relic exihibition hall mainly collected various cultural relics, human bones, pottery pieces, models and other specimens all used in teaching activities, and set up some full-time custodian and receptionist posts.
+During China's Cultural Revolution, some collections were destroyed.
 At the end of 1970s, the cultural relic exhibition hall was put into use again, and the damaged objects were repaired.
-During 1977-1984, a large number of cultural relics were collected by purchasing, allocating and receiving donations.
-The number of exhibition hall grew to three, accounting for 13 rooms and 1 warehouse.
-In 1984, Henan University and School of History and Culture decided to build an independent museum of cultural relics.
-In June 1985, Mr. Xia Ding, a famous archaeologist, inscribed the name of the museum, and the museum was completed in autumn of the same year.
-In January 1986, the collection of the original cultural relics moved in, and in May, it began to receive the audience.
+During 1977-1984, a large number of cultural relics were collected by purchase, allocation and recipience of donated relics.
+The number of exhibition hall grew to three, and they consisted of 13 rooms and 1 warehouse.
+In 1984, Henan University and School of History and Culture decided to build an independent museum of cultural relic.
+In June 1985, Mr. Xia Ding, a famous archaeologist, inscribed the name of the museum on the plaque hang whose construction was completed in autumn of the same year.
+In January 1986, the collections in the cultural relic exhibition hall were all transferred to the museum and in May, the museum began to be open to visitors.